Shifting coresets: obtaining linear-time approximations for unit disk graphs and other geometric intersection graphs: DS for UDGs

 \begin{thm} Given two sets of points $P$ and $P'$ as input, with $P' \subseteq P$ and $|P|=n$, the PDS can be $(4+\eps)$-approximated in $O(n)$ time on the real-RAM with constant-time hashing and the floor function.
 Without these operations, it can be done in $O(n \log n)$ time. \end{thm} \begin{proof} Let $k$ be the smallest integer such that

-Throughout this proof, consider grids with square cells of side $2k$.
-A grid is said to be \emph{rooted at} a point $(x,y)$ if there is a grid cell with corner at $(x,y)$.
-Given a cell $C$, the square region~$C^+$, called the \emph{expansion} of $C$, is formed by $C$ and all points within $L_\infty$ distance at most $2$ from $C$.
-Figure~\ref{f:expansion} illustrates these concepts.

 The algorithm proceeds as follows.
-For $i,j$ from $0$ to $k-1$, create a grid with cells of side $2k$ rooted at $(2i,2j)$ and, for each cell $C$ in the grid, use Theorem~\ref{t:constdiam-PDS} to $4$-approximate the PDS with point sets $P \cap C^+, P' \cap C$, obtaining a solution $D_{i,j}(C)$.
+For $i,j$ from $0$ to $k-1$, create a grid with cells of side $2k$ rooted at $(2i,2j)$ and, for each cell $C$ in the grid, use Theorem~\ref{t:constdiam-PDS} to $4$-approximate the PDS with point sets $P \cap C_2^+$ (the points of $P$ that belong to the $2$-expansion of $C$, see Fig.~\ref{f:expansion}) and $P' \cap C$, obtaining a solution $D_{i,j}(C)$.
 The dominating set $D_{i,j}$ is constructed as the union of the dominating sets $D_{i,j}(C)$ for all grid cells $C$.
 Return the smallest dominating set $D_{i,j}$ that is found, call it $D^*$.

 To prove that the returned solution is indeed a $(4+\eps)$-{ap\-prox\-i\-ma\-tion}, we use again a probabilistic argument.
 Let $i,j$ be picked uniformly at random from $0,\ldots,k-1$ and let $\OPT$ denote the optimal solution.
 For every cell $C$, we have Consequently, by summing over all grid cells,